Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Introduction

-Here, we exploit the recent advantages in the transition matrix (T-matrix) method to address the generalization of the coupled multipole model towards arbitrarily high multipole orders and substrate-supported arrays.
+In this work, we exploit recent advantages in the transition matrix (T-matrix) method to address the generalization of the coupled multipole model towards arbitrarily high multipole orders and substrate-supported arrays.
 The T-matrix is closely related to Cartesian multipole moments and the two formulations (superposition T-matrix and Green function based) of the coupled multipole model are equivalent \cite{Grahn2012, Muhlig2011}.
 Both require the evaluation of the so-called Sommerfeld integrals in order to calculate the reflected fields.
 This approach has been used for instance to evaluate magnetoelectric coupling in a single dielectric particle \cite{Miroshnichenko2015} or substrate-supported single nanoresonator optical response in the discrete dipole approximation \cite{Schmehl1997}.
-Recently, a general superposition T-matrix method for nanoresonators in a layered medium has been proposed \cite{Egel2014}.
-Here, we formulate the infinite array approximation, which provides the effective (average) multipole moments of a nanoresonator in an array.
-We focus on amorphous arrays as they are challenging to tackle with other methods and are an interesting alternative to periodic arrays, especially since many bottom-up, self-assembly methods exist to fabricate such random structures.
-However, the model and some of the conclusions are also applicable to periodic arrays.
+Recently, a general superposition T-matrix method for nanoresonators in a layered medium has been proposed \cite{Egel2014}. \corr{As the multipole expansion of the field is used in this work, it is prudent to note that despite the usefulness of distinguishing between toroidal and non-toroidal multipole moments, such a separation cannot be done here.
+One should note that the effect of the toroidal moments is included in the scattering coefficients calculated based on the T-matrix.
+Lack of such distinction does not affect the physics of the interparticle coupling captured by the T-matrix formulation as the interparticle coupling cannot modify the toroidal and non-toroidal moments independently \cite{Evlyukhin2016}.
+This stems from the fact that the toroidal moments are actually higher-order corrections to well-known long-wavelength approximations to multipole moments \cite{Alaee2019}.}